The Urkesh Global Record (Version 1, Beta release)

 1. A system and its underlying theory

-The UGR system was designed to produce a type of publication capable of accopunting more objectively and definitively for an archaeological excavation.
-A description of this system is the primary goal of this UGR website.
+The UGR system was designed to produce a type of publication capable of accounting more objectively and definitively for an archaeological excavation.

-A synthetic overview of the axioms that underlie the system is given separately.
+A synthetic overview of the axioms that underlie the system is given in the introduction.
 This overview dates back to the earliest stages of my effort, when its full implications could not yet be fully understood.
 It is indicative of the coherence with which the system has developed over time.

 2. A cluster of websites